 “Yeah, sorry.
 Had to sign for a delivery.
 You walking the dog?”

 “Always, girl.
 What’s in the box?”

 “I bought a spare headtorch, a Petzl.
 So light.
 26 grams, with — ”

 “26 grams?
 Damn!”

 “Yeah, it’s perfect for emergencies.
-Oh, and I got a tub of powdered peanut butter too, and uh, some dried kidney beans.”
+I bought a tub of powdered peanut butter too, and uh, some dried kidney beans.”

 “Gross — hang on.”
 Donya gripped the leash, looked both ways.
 The city’s towers shimmered in the distance, out of reach.
-“Peach has a knack for resisting on the exact turns that will bring us home.
+“Peach has a knack for resisting turns that take us home.
 She realises we’re circling back before I do.”

 Jules chuckled.
 “She wants to piss on different poles.
 I get it.
 I’ve been getting restless, too.”

 “When are you two taking off, anyway?”

 “January.
 Hot, but Carmel’s keen to go while we can.
 He’s had a bad time since his hours were cut.”